gdelugre/lsd/README.rst

 we define a structure by its fields name.
 Unlike structs, the keys can be of any value as long as they can be converted into their Go native type.

-Since list heads must be defined as string values in self-ml, the key type of the map *must not* be of a compound-type (like struct, map or slice).
+Since list heads must be defined as string values in LSD, the key type of the map *must not* be of a compound-type (like struct, map or slice).

 .. code-block:: scheme